 Being Patient

-If you’re furnishing your new home for the first time and need something fast, consider visiting a local thrift shop or surfing Craigslist.
-You might be able to find an inexpensive, pre-owned piece that’s only temporary, but still workable—and won’t eat too much into your budget.
+If you’re furnishing your new home for the first time and need something fast, consider visiting a local thrift shop or surfing Facebook Marketplace.
+You might be able to find an inexpensive, pre-owned piece that’s only temporary, but still workable — and won’t eat too much into your budget.

 Shopping Around

 With so many design aesthetics and price points to choose from, furniture shopping is not a time for brand loyalty.
-Shopping around at different dealers can help you find the best deal for your needs, but also give you more ideas and inspiration when it comes to creating a cohesive look for your home.
+You likely shop around for the best deals on groceries or when looking to switch bank accounts, so apply the same principle here.
+Shopping around at different retailers can not only help you find the best deals, but also give you more ideas and inspiration when it comes to creating a cohesive look for your home.

 Consider Shopping Online

-Shopping for furniture online can open a whole new world of color and design options.
-Some discount furniture retailers don’t offer physical storefronts, which can make shopping a little tricky.
-Choosing certain pieces of furniture, like couches and armchairs, for example, maybe easier if you try them before you buy them.
+Online shopping for furniture can open a whole new world of color and design options.
+But some discount furniture retailers don’t offer physical storefronts, which can make virtual shopping a little tricky.
+Choosing certain pieces of furniture, like couches and armchairs, for example, may be easier if you try them before you buy them.

-Many online furniture retailers do offer return policies, which can help make your purchase less stressful, knowing that if it doesn’t work out, you’re not stuck with the product.
-And at online stores that do have brick-and-mortar locations, you could visit in person, try out a certain model, and then order online later, which may give you a better opportunity to compare the pieces you’re considering side-by-side.
+Many online furniture retailers do offer return policies.
+That can help make your purchase less stressful, since you know you won’t be stuck with the product if it doesn’t work out.
+And at online stores that do have brick-and-mortar locations, you could visit in person, try out certain models, and then order online later, which may give you a better opportunity to compare the pieces you’re considering side-by-side.

 Asking About the Warranty

 Since furniture does tend to be a major expense, you want to make sure it’s built to last and has some guarantee to go with that.
-Many furniture sellers do offer warranties, and the fine print may also specify what the return policy is.
-In short, it’s worth getting familiar with.
+Many furniture sellers do offer warranties, and the fine print will specify what’s covered and how long you have to get your money back if something goes wrong.
+In short, it’s worth getting familiar with these details.

 The Takeaway

 Shopping for furniture during certain times of the year can help you save money on a potentially expensive project like furnishing your home.
-When budgeting to buy a house, furnishings are just one of many things to save for, so it’s a goal that might take a backseat to expenses that are essential to homeownership, like the down payment and monthly mortgage, among others.
+When budgeting to buy a house, keep in mind that furniture is one of the costs of homeownership you’ll want to save up for in advance, on top of the down payment and closing costs.

 Photo credit: iStock/fizkes